Hunter Renfrow Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 Matchup vs. Indianapolis

-- In his two matchups against the Colts, Renfrow's 28 receiving yards average is 35.5 less than his over/under for Sunday's game (63.5).
+- Renfrow has averaged 28 receiving yards per game in his two career matchups against the Colts, 36.5 fewer than his over/under for Sunday's game.

 - Renfrow has not caught a touchdown pass against the Colts.

-- The 248.3 yards per game the Colts are conceding through the air makes them the NFL's 15th-ranked pass defense.
+- The Colts have the NFL's 15th-ranked pass defense this season, allowing 248.3 yards per game through the air.

-- The Colts have surrendered 29 touchdowns through the air (1.9 per game).
-They are 31st in the NFL in that category.
+- The Colts have given up 29 touchdowns through the air (1.9 per game).
+They are 31st in the league in that category.

 Recent Performances

-- In last week's matchup with the Broncos, Renfrow hauled in three passes for 40 yards and scored one touchdown while being targeted three times.
+- In last week's outing against the Broncos, Renfrow was targeted three times, picking up 40 yards on three receptions while scoring one touchdown.

-- Renfrow's stat line over his last three outings shows 19 catches for 189 yards and two touchdowns.
-He put up 63.0 receiving yards per game and was targeted 22 times.
+- Renfrow has reeled in 19 passes (22 targets) for 189 yards (63.0 per game) and has two touchdowns over his last three games.

 Renfrow's Las Vegas Teammates